-NOTICE OF RACE: NIMBY XXI, the 21th Annual "Not In My Back Yard"
+NOTICE OF RACE: NIMBY XXII, the 22nd Annual "Not In My Back Yard"

 Road Trip Regatta

 Friday, June 22 – Sunday, June 24, 2018

 June 22 – 24, 2018 – Pensacola Beach, FL